 Midday exercise increases internal heat and burns out the body’s Qi leading to fatigue and exhaustion.

 The Yin time occurs during the evening as the sun sets and peaks during the midnight hours, so it’s also best to avoid training hard late in the day.

-Late evening exercise, especially exercise that causes a lot of sweating, depletes the body’s fluids and thus dries up the body’s cells leading to accelerated aging and the occurrence of wrinkles and sagging skin.
+Late evening exercise, especially exercise that causes a lot of sweating, depletes the body’s fluids and thus dries up the body’s cells and can lead to accelerated aging and the occurrence of wrinkles and sagging skin.

 Proper training requires proper rest and recovery time so it's best to avoid daily exhaustive training.
 With your extra time, take regular 20-30 minute walks to keep your aerobic system active.
 In the late afternoon and evening try focusing on exercises that improve your flexibility such as stretching, gentle yoga, Qi Gong and Tai Chi to keep your body cool and your mind calm and relaxed as you wind down to have a nice deep restorative sleep.

 Salvador Cefalu, M.S., L.Ac. is the Founder and Co-Director of A Center for Natural Healing in Santa Clara, California, a wellness clinic that specializes in Classical Chinese Medicine & Japanese Meridian Therapy, a rare non-insertion form of Acupuncture.
 More information at www.acenterfornaturalhealing.com.